Kaushik-Kalesh/MapBuilder/README.md

 }
 ```

-Run the following in GNU/Linux or MacOS to build and run the example:
+Run the following commands (in GNU/Linux or MacOS) to build and run the example:
 ```bash
 cd examples
 make